RMS Lady Hawkins: War service and loss

 In January 1942 Lady Hawkins sailed from Montreal for Bermuda and the Caribbean.
-She called at Halifax and Boston, and by the time she left Boston she was carrying 2,908 tons of general cargo and 213 passengers as well as her complement of 107 officers, crew and DEMS gunners.
-At least 53 of her passengers were Royal Navy and RNVR personnel, and at least another 55 were civilians, including at least 15 from the British West Indies and four from the USA.
+She called at Halifax and Boston, and by the time she left Boston she was carrying 2,908 tons of general cargo and 213 passengers as well as her complement of 107 officers, crew and Defensively Equipped Merchant Ship (DEMS) gunners.
+At least 53 of her passengers were Royal Navy and Royal Naval Volunteer Reserve personnel, and at least another 55 were civilians, including at least 15 from the British West Indies and four from the United States.

-On the morning of 19 January 1942 the ship was sailing unescorted about 150 nmi off Cape Hatteras, taking a zigzag course to make her more difficult to hit, when at 0743 hrs commanded by Korvettenkapitän Robert-Richard Zapp hit her with two stern-launched torpedoes.
+On the morning of 19 January 1942 the ship was sailing unescorted about 150 nmi off Cape Hatteras, taking a zigzag course to make her more difficult to hit, when at 07:43 commanded by Robert-Richard Zapp hit her with two stern-launched torpedoes.
 The liner sank in about 30 minutes.

 Three of her six lifeboats were damaged, but the other three were launched.
-One was commanded by her Chief Officer.
+One was commanded by her chief officer.
 It had capacity for 63 people but managed to embark 76 survivors.
 Its occupants could hear more people in the water, but could neither see them in the dark nor take them aboard the overcrowded boat if they had found them.

 The boat had no radio transmitter and very limited rations of drinking water, ship's biscuit and condensed milk.
-It shipped water and needed constant baling, but it had a mast, sail and oars and Chief Officer Percy Kelly set a course west toward the USA's Atlantic coast sea lanes and land.
+It shipped water and needed constant baling, but it had a mast, sail and oars and Chief Officer Percy Kelly set a course west toward the United States' Atlantic coast sea lanes and land.
 The boat was at sea for five days, in which time five of its occupants died.
 Then the survivors sighted the Agwilines vessel and signalled her with a flashlight.
-Coamos Master misread the flashes as an enemy submarine preparing to attack, and was going to continue without stopping.
+Coamos master misread the flashes as an enemy submarine preparing to attack, and was going to continue without stopping.
 It was only when the survivors shone the light on the boat's sail that he correctly understood their signal.
-Coamo rescued the boat's 71 surviving occupants, landing them at San Juan, Puerto Rico on 28 January.
+Coamo rescued the boat's 71 surviving occupants, landing them at San Juan, Puerto Rico, on 28 January.

 Of the three lifeboats launched, only Chief Officer Kelly's was found.
 Including the five who died in that boat, a total of 251 people from Lady Hawkins were lost.
-They were the ship's master Captain Huntley Giffen, 85 other members of the crew, one DEMS gunner and 164 of her passengers, including a naval chaplain, the Revd Amyas Shaw (Temporary Chaplain RNVR) and two Distressed British Seamen (i.e. survivors from previous sinkings).
+They were the ship's master Captain Huntley Giffen, 85 other members of the crew, one DEMS gunner and 164 of her passengers, including a naval chaplain, Amyas Shaw (Temporary Chaplain RNVR) and two distressed British seamen (i.e., survivors from previous sinkings).
 The 71 survivors whom Coamo rescued were Percy Kelly, 21 crew and 49 passengers.